 Don’t forget to garnish it with grated cheese before serving.
 Your family and guests will surely love its creamy taste and your party will be a success.

-A cup of hot and perfectly brewed coffee can be a good partner drink for this dessert making it all the more mouthwatering.
+A cup of hot and perfectly brewed coffee or hot chocolate can be a good partner drink for this dessert, making it all the more mouthwatering.

-But do you know that aside from its wonderful taste, the Cassava Cake Recipe will also be beneficial for the health?
+Did you know that aside from its wonderful taste, cassava cake is also beneficial to your health?

-This root crop is packed with nutritional benefits; contains Vitamins A, C E, and K. It also contains Iron which aids blood in carrying oxygen all throughout your body.
+This root crop is packed with nutritional benefits.
+It contains vitamins A, C, E, and K. It also contains iron, which helps your blood carry oxygen all throughout your body.

-It has zero cholesterol, around 6% of potassium, and only a percent of sodium.
+It has 0 cholesterol, around 6% potassium, and only 1% of sodium.

-You can see now that in eating this dessert, it’s not just your stomach and taste buds that will benefit from this but most especially your health.
+You can see now that in eating this dessert, it’s not just your stomach and taste buds that’ll benefit, but also your health.
 Imagine that!

-It’s not always that you can get to eat something truly delicious without thinking of the bad effects on your health.
+It’s not often that you can get to eat something truly delicious without thinking of the bad effects on your health.

-If you haven’t tried it, this is the time to allow yourself and your family and friends to get a taste of this impeccable dessert, The Cassava Cake Recipe.
+If you haven’t tried it, this is the time to allow yourself, your family, and friends to get a taste of this impeccable dessert.